 The Percussive Family are instruments that are hit, shaken, or scraped to create sound.
 This family is the largest of the instrument families.
 Drums, maracas, triangles, xylophones, bells, and more make up this diverse group of instruments.

-People all over the world have created instruments out of lots of different materials, like wood, metal, animal skin, dried gourds, beans- all sorts of things.
-What would you use to create a new instrument?
-Instrument name: What family does your instrument belong to?: How do you play your instrument?
-Is it pitched (we can sing its sound) or unpitched?
+People all over the world have created instruments out of lots of different things-like vegetables, wood, metal-even animal skin and bones.